feyzaozkan/Image-classification-with-CNNs/README.md

 -PART2.ipynb contains the Res-Net18 model and different fine-tuning processes.

-Before starting implementation, dataset files should be added to google drive account.
+Before starting implementation, dataset files should be uploaded to google drive account.

 All files can be implemented in Google colab just by running cells one by one.